Michal-Ziemba/Michal-Ziemba/README.md

 - 🔭 I’m currently working on establishing PowerPlatform Community in the North of Poland
 - 🌱 I’m learning all the time, and so if you want to teach me someething, let me know.
-- 🤔 I’m looking for help with building the best toolbox for every engineer in te cloud platform which can easily support bussiness.
+- 🤔 I’m looking for help with building the best toolbox for every engineer in the cloud platform which can easily support bussiness.
 - 📫 You can reach me: Twitter https://twitter.com/Michal_Ziemba

 Welcome on my GitHub space.